 Sheila started working in different parts of the jewellery industry in Amsterdam.
 Eager to learn, she explored nearly every part of the jewellery industry.
 Combined with her love for Art, she developed an interest in contemporary jewellery and their alternative materials.
 What especially struck her was the freedom in creating.
 It is therefore unsurprising that she turned to jewellery when she started creating her own works of art.

-She finally moved to London around the Millennium, where she nurtured her love for the arts.
-She travelled extensively and spent much of her time in the Alps, balancing her culturally rich and busy Metropole life with the peaceful nature in the Mountains.
+She finally moved to London around the Millennium, travelled extensively and spent much of her time in the Alps, balancing her culturally rich and busy Metropole life with the peaceful nature in the Mountains.